 As living organisms in the natural world, our biochemistry is intrinsic to the proper functioning of our minds, our bodies, and to our overall state of health and well-being.
 The simple fact is, our brains and bodies are influenced by all of the chemical reactions taking place within.
 And when these biochemical systems are out of balance, we feel the effects.

-Nutrition is the foundation of health.
-As one of the basic building blocks of health, nutritional imbalances can cause the entire structure of our being to function improperly.
+Nutrition is the foundation of health, and nutritional imbalances can cause the entire structure of our being to function improperly.
 But through the adjustment and modification of micronutrients within the body, one can potentially regain biochemical balance and begin living a full, healthy life.

 The Walsh Protocol offers patients an option for coping with several ailments – predominantly depression and anxiety.
 For those who have mild to moderate symptoms of depression and do not wish to take medication for these illnesses, the Walsh Protocol may prove to be a great path forward to improving overall mental health.